jsngn/steam-machine-learning/README.md

 A machine learning project using data about 27,000 Steam games.

 The objective is to predict whether a game has many/few ratings based on its other attributes.
+I got the model to predict with ~80% accuracy.

 I started this project because I wanted to try a binary classification problem with all binarized data.